Azure/notation-azure-kv/README.md

 1. [Sign and verify an artifact with a self-signed Azure Key Vault certificate](docs/self-signed-workflow.md)
 2. [Sign and verify an artifact with a certificate signed by a trusted CA in Azure Key Vault](docs/ca-signed-workflow.md)

-> **Note** Please make sure the certificate is in PEM format.
-PCKS#12 will be supported in the future.
 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a